opst/knitfab-docs/04.examples/news-classification/ollama/ollama-setup.en.md

 This command executes the `ollama pull llama3.2` command inside the running ollama container to download the Llama 3.2 model.
 The `-it` flags provide an interactive terminal session within the container.

 ## Task 2: Deploy Ollama to Kubernetes
-This step deploys and configures Ollama within your Kubernetes cluster.
+This section deploys and configures Ollama within your Kubernetes cluster.
 This deployment enables evaluation tasks running on Knitfab to access the local LLM and utilize it as the evaluator for LLM-as-a-Judge evaluations.

 ### 1. Define Deployment and Service resources:
 > [!Note]